kleonang/NavUS/README.md

 - ### `Python3` Scripts
   - `InsertBusOperatingHours.py` is used to populate Firebase at the `/BusOperatingHours` reference.
 It contains all the bus operating hours on *Weekdays*, *Saturdays*, and *Sundays and Public Holidays*.
   - `InsertBusRoutes.py` is used to populate Firebase at the `/BusRoutes` reference.
-It contains all the bus *routes* as well as the *time taken* to travel to the next busstop.
+It contains all the bus *routes* as well as the *time taken* to travel to the next bus stop.
   - `InsertBusStops.py` is used to populate Firebase at the `/BusStops` reference.
 It contains all the bus stop's *Name*, *NextBusAlias* (used to query for bus arrival timings) and *Services* (used to determine the bus services at each bus stop).
   - `InsertVenue.py` is used to populate Firebase at the `/Venues` reference.
 It contains all the venue's *Name*, *Latitude*, *Longitude* and *IsBusStop* (used to determine if a venue is a bus stop).
-  - `CalculatePath.py` constructs a graph with vertices representing a unique busstop and service combination and weighted edges representing the travel time between vertices.
+  - `CalculatePath.py` constructs a graph with vertices representing a unique bus stop and service combination and weighted edges representing the travel time between vertices.
 Dijkstra's Algorithm is used to calculate the shortest path from the given source to the given destination, and the `getpath` method returns this information in `JSON` format running on Flask.
 The `getarrivaltimings` method returns the bus arrival timings in `JSON` format.
   - `TelegramBot.py` helps to run the Telegram Bot to get the user's input to query the bus arrival timings as well as routing information from `CalculatePath.py`.
 It then receives the `JSON` data from Flask and formats it into a text message to reply to the user.
   - `VenueFinder.py` queries the NUSMods API for the list of lesson venues in a given Academic Year and Semester, then scrapes the NUSMods website to get the coordinates (latitude and longitude) of all available venues.